Street light: Benefits

 Towns, cities, and villages can use the unique locations provided by lampposts to hang decorative or commemorative banners.
-Many communities in the US use lampposts as a tool for fundraising via lamppost banner sponsorship programs first designed by a US based lamppost banner manufacturer.
+Many communities in the US use lampposts as a tool for fundraising via lamppost banner sponsorship programs first designed by a US-based lamppost banner manufacturer.

 Disadvantages

 The major criticisms of street lighting are that it can actually cause accidents if misused, and cause light pollution.

 Health and safety

-There are two optical phenomena that need to be recognized in streetlight installations.
+There are three optical phenomena that need to be recognized in streetlight installations.